Wild Hog in the Woods

 The Microphone Mixer:

-The Hog currently owns a Mackie CFX12 mixer with twelve inputs for microphone level or line level sources and four more line inputs.
+The Hog currently owns a Mackie CFX12 analog mixer with twelve inputs for microphone level or line level sources and four more line inputs.
 MORE INFO

 Graphic Equalizer: